Bowland College, Lancaster: History

 Bowland was founded alongside Lonsdale College as the first two colleges of the university in 1964.
 The Bowland and Lonsdale buildings were built as mirror images of each other, but Lonsdale's building was not completed until a year after Bowland's, making Bowland the oldest college on campus.

 After Lonsdale's move to south-west campus in 2004, the original Lonsdale building was taken over by Bowland and is today known as "Bowland North".

 Since 2004 the two colleges have competed in the annual Founders Series, consisting of nineteen sports contested over four days.

 Symbols

+The current logo, adopted in 2023, is a red circle containing a bow and arrow, resembling both a capital B and a bird.
+The bird represents the Forest of Bowland, and the bow and arrow retains the link to the previous logo, the Bowland Lady.

-The lady in the college logo, The Bowland Lady, represents the personification of Bowland Forest, and is from a Lancashire map drawn by William Hole for the 1622 edition of a poem "Poly-Olbion, or a Chorographical Description of ...
+The Bowland Lady represents the personification of Bowland Forest, and is from a Lancashire map drawn by William Hole for the 1622 edition of a poem "Poly-Olbion, or a Chorographical Description of ...
 The Renowned Isle of Great Britain", the lifetime's work of Michael Drayton, a friend of Shakespeare.
-The poem is in the University Library; a copy of the map is in the college bar.
+The poem is in the University Library.

 The college magazine is also named after "The Bowland Lady".
 The Forest of Bowland was originally called "Bolland" and this pronunciation remains common amongst local people living in the forest.

-The JCR motto is Bowland Til I Die.
+The JCR motto is 'Bowland Til I Die.